raspberrypi/documentation/configuration/uart.md

 ## Disable Linux serial console

 By default, the primary UART is assigned to the Linux console.
-If you wish to use the primary UART for other purposes, you must reconfigure Raspbian.
+If you wish to use the primary UART for other purposes, you must reconfigure Raspberry Pi OS.
 This can be done by using [raspi-config](raspi-config.md):

 1. Start raspi-config: `sudo raspi-config`.
 1. Select option 5 - interfacing options.